Foreign Exchange Risk Management

 If your firm's home currency strengthens then foreign competitors are able to gain sales at your expense because your products have become more expensive (or you have reduced your margins) in the eyes of customers both abroad and at home.

 Indirectly: Even if your home currency does not move vis-a -vis your customer's currency you may lose competitive position.
-For example suppose a South African firm is selling into Hong Kong and its main competitor is a New Zealand firm.
-If the New Zealand dollar weakens against the Hong Kong dollar the South African firm has lost some competitive position.
+For example suppose a South African firm is selling into Hong Kong SAR and its main competitor is a New Zealand firm.
+If the New Zealand dollar weakens against the Hong Kong SAR dollar the South African firm has lost some competitive position.

 Even if your home currency does not move vis-a -vis your customer's currency you may lose competitive position.
-For example suppose a South African firm is selling into Hong Kong and its main competitor is a New Zealand firm.
-If the New Zealand dollar weakens against the Hong Kong dollar the South African firm has lost some competitive position.
+For example suppose a South African firm is selling into Hong Kong SAR and its main competitor is a New Zealand firm.
+If the New Zealand dollar weakens against the Hong Kong SAR dollar the South African firm has lost some competitive position.

 Economic risk is difficult to quantify but a favoured strategy to manage it is to diversify internationally, in terms of sales, location of production facilities, raw materials and financing.
 Such diversification is likely to significantly reduce the impact of economic exposure relative to a purely domestic company, and provide much greater flexibility to react to real exchange rate changes.